-If a PLUS loan was obtained by two parents as comakers (as applicable to a PLUS loans made prior to April 16, 1999), or a Consolidation loan was obtained by a married couple two spouses as comakers (as applicable to a Consolidation loan made from an application received by the consolidating lender prior to July 1, 2006), and one of the borrowers is eligible for discharge, the other borrower remains obligated to repay the loan.
-However, if each comaker on a loan meets the eligibility criteria for a discharge-under the same type or a different discharge type-the loan holder may grant a discharge can be granted on the loan. [§682.402(a)(2) and (3)]
+If a PLUS loan was obtained by two parents as comakers (as applicable to a PLUS loans made prior to April 16, 1999), or a Consolidation loan was obtained by a married couple (as applicable to a Consolidation loan made from an application received by the consolidating lender prior to July 1, 2006) and one of the borrowers is eligible for discharge, the other borrower remains obligated to repay the loan.
+However, if each comaker on a loan meets the eligibility criteria for a discharge-under the same type or a different discharge type-discharge can be granted on the loan. [§682.402(a)(2) and (3)]

-Revise appendix G, page 4, column 1, paragraph 8, as follows:
+Revise appendix G, page 4, column 1, paragraph 8, the definition of Comaker, as follows:

-Comaker: One of two married individuals spouses who jointly borrowed a Federal Consolidation loan made from an application received by the consolidating lender prior to July 1, 2006, each of whom is was eligible and is held jointly and severally liable for the loan's repayment, regardless of future marital status.
-The term also refers to one of two parents who were jointly borrowedrs of a PLUS loan made prior to April 16, 1999. [§682.200(b)]
+Comaker: One of two married individuals who jointly borrowed a Federal Consolidation loan made from an application received by the consolidating lender prior to July 1, 2006, each of whom is was eligible and is held jointly and severally liable for the loan's repayment, regardless of future marital status.
+The term also refers to one of two parents who were joint borrowers of a PLUS loan made prior to April 16, 1999. [§682.200(b)]